naturepoems/naturepoems/quotes/American Modernism and Nature (1910s–1930s)/Edna St Vincent Millay/index.md

 ---
 layout: author
 title: Edna St Vincent Millay
-description: "A poet known for her lyrical and passionate writing, Millay's work often incorporates themes of nature and love.
-Her modernist style and exploration of the natural world can be seen in poems like 'The Spring and the Fall.'"
+description: "A prominent poet in the early 20th century, Millay's work celebrates both love and nature.
+Her poems, such as 'The Ballad of the Harp-Weaver' and 'Wild Swans', reflect a modernist spirit that combines lyrical beauty with a strong connection to the natural world."
 subject: "American Modernism and Nature (1910s–1930s)"
 parent: American Modernism and Nature (1910s–1930s)
 permalink: /American Modernism and Nature (1910s–1930s)/Edna St Vincent Millay/